respawn-app/FlowMVI/docs/plugins/custom_plugins.md

 ```

 A callback to be invoked each time `updateState` is called.
-This callback is invoked **before** the state changes, but **after** the function's `block` is invoked.
+This callback is invoked **before** the state changes, but **after** the consumer function's `block` is invoked.
 Any plugin can veto (forbid) or modify the state change.

 This callback is **not** invoked at all when state is changed through `updateStateImmediate`, used in `withState`
 or when `state` is obtained directly.

-* Return null to cancel the state change.
+* Return `null` to cancel the state change.
 All plugins registered later when building the store will not receive
   this event.
 * Return `new` to continue the chain of modification, or allow the state to change,
   if no other plugins change it.
 * Return `old` to veto the state change, but allow next plugins in the queue to process the state.
 * Execute other operations using `PipelineContext`, including jobs.
+* If the store has `atomicStateUpdates`, then this block will already be invoked in the transaction context.
+* Avoid calling `updateState` here, as it will result in an infinite loop!

 ### onIntent